-TED contains variables appearing in 1) calls for tenders, such as product specification, the deadline for submitting bids, or assessment criteria, and 2) contract award notices, such as name of the winner, awarded contract value, or date of contract signature.
+TED contains variables appearing in (1) calls for tenders, such as product specification, the deadline for submitting bids, or assessment criteria; and (2) contract award notices, such as name of the winner, awarded contract value or date of contract signature.
 For every observed tender, the database contains information from the contract award announcement as publication is always mandatory, while information from call for tenders may not be published under specific circumstances.
-Missing rates also vary greatly by variable, with some variables like contracting body name not missing at all, while others such as contract value missing extensively.
+Missing rates also vary greatly by variable, with some variables such as contracting body name not missing at all, while others such as contract value missing extensively.

-The TED 2006-2015 database contains more than 4.2 million contracts.
-Of these, 1.2 million are used in the analysis due to the following exclusions: 1) only local/regional contracting authorities' contracts are analysed excluding central government authorities to capture regional rather than national government performance and decisions; 2) contracts below the mandatory reporting thresholds are excluded in order to maximize the comparability of data across regions4; and 3) contracts where the NUTS3 code couldn't be linked to the buyer were excluded (i.e. we could not reliably assign the observation to any region) in order to remove any potential data error.
-For the regional analysis, three aggregated databases were created to capture public procurement characteristics in the cross section of NUTS25 or NUTS3 regions6 as well as annually for NUTS2 regions using simple aggregation of tender-level variables (averages and sums).
-The details of arriving at the final analysis database and a full-data quality assessment can be found in Appendix A.
+The TED 2006-15 database contains more than 4.2 million contracts.
+Of these, 1.2 million are used in the analysis due to the following exclusions: (1) only local/regional contracting authorities' contracts are analysed, excluding central government authorities, to capture regional rather than national government performance and decisions; (2) contracts below the mandatory reporting thresholds are excluded in order to maximize the comparability of data across regions;4 and (3) contracts where the NUTS-3 code could not be linked to the buyer were excluded (i.e., we could not reliably assign the observation to any region) in order to remove any potential data error.
+For the regional analysis, three aggregated databases were created to capture public procurement characteristics in the cross-section of NUTS-25 or NUTS-3 regions6 as well as annually for NUTS-2 regions using simple aggregation of tender-level variables (averages and sums).
+For the details of arriving at the final analysis database and a full-data quality assessment, see Appendix A in the supplemental data online.